Flare576/dotfiles/README.md

 ```
 sh dotfiles/scripts/setupRepo.sh # You should absoultey run this file to help prevent leaking secrets
 sh dotfiles/scripts/setupLinks.sh # Symlinks files to ~
-sh dotfiles/scripts/setupScripts.sh # pull scripts and sets up paths
+sh dotfiles/scripts/setupScripts.sh # pull scripts and sets up paths: see Flare57/scripts repo
 sh dotfiles/scripts/setupVim.sh # Yes, this sets up vim
 sh dotfiles/scripts/setupOmz.sh # Oh My Zshell goes deliciously with Zsh
 sh dotfiles/scripts/setupLocations.sh # `wdate` and `wweather` use location information
 ```

-> Note: `setupScripts.sh` also brings in [Flare576/scripts](https://github.com/Flare576/scripts); you should check there for details on what all comes with it!
+> A quick note about secrets and private info: This project has keeps sensitive information in a set of `.doNotCommit` files in the `$HOME/dotfiles/.doNotCommit.d` folder.
+They do not reside directly in `$HOME` because scripts in the `dotfiles` project can and do edit them.

 If I also want to install all the apps I use frequently, I'll run

 ```
 sh dotfiles/scripts/setupHomebrew.sh # Check the script for details
 sh dotfiles/scripts/OSX/setupCasks.sh # Check the script for details